VBoxTool

 only the echo sessions in /etc/vboxtool/machines.conf will be started.
 As a bonus,

-the VRDP port and port forwarding can be set at startup time.
+the VRDE port and port forwarding can be set at startup time.
 These

 options are controlled by /etc/vboxtool/machines.conf.
 The given ports

 are set statically to the session, prior to starting.
-When VRDP port has to be
+When VRDE port has to be

 changed, state is discarded when session is in savestate.